abstractmachine/interaction-design-tools/01_storytelling/readme.md

 <https://www.motoslave.net/tweego/>

-The best way to write text-only Twee stories is from within VS Code (cf. below).
+The best way to write text-only Twee stories is from within (tutorial:VS Code link:tools/code).

 ### Bitsy
 Bitsy is an even simpler tool than Twine to make interactive narratives, although in this case, the story format is that of a pixel-based adventure game.
 [Bitsy](https://ledoux.itch.io/bitsy)